Kenan Evren: President of Turkey

 According to a report on the Susurluk scandal of 1996, prepared by Prime Ministry Inspection Board Deputy Chairman Kutlu Savaş, quoted by the Human Rights Foundation of Turkey, "Fascists had been released from prison in return for 'finishing some jobs' under Evren's rule after 12 September 1980".

 Concerning Kurds, he denied their existence and claimed the word Kurd comes from the noise that is heard when walking in the snow.
 Referring to Kurds he used the term Mountain Turk.

+Evren was also the last Turkish president to have been born in the Ottoman Empire.

 Post-presidency

 After his retirement, he moved to the Turkish Mediterranean resort town of Armutalan, Marmaris, and took up painting.

 On 2 August 2006, a reported plan for assassinating Evren was thwarted when two men were apprehended and arrested in Muğla.

 A previous attempt in 1996 had already been tracked down when two members of the assassination team spoke on a cellphone eavesdropped by the police, and the Islamic call to prayer (adhan) could be heard during their conversation.
 Since the timing of the adhan was 4–5 minutes after Istanbul, a point slightly more to the west by that time margin was sought and the team members were caught in Marmaris itself.

 In 2004, he revealed that his daughter, Şenay Gürvit, and son-in-law, Erkan Gürvit, are members of the National Intelligence Organization.
 His daughter presided over the reprisal operations against the militant Armenian organization ASALA.

 After Bülent Ecevit's death, he expressed remorse over the arrest of political leaders after the 1980 coup, but defended the coup itself and the 35 executions.

 Civilian resentment exists, and there were demands for his being called to account following the Ergenekon investigation.